Bioconductor/bioconductor.org/content/install.md

 <h3 id="upgrade-bioconductor-packages">Upgrading installed <em>Bioconductor</em> packages</h3>

-Some versions of R support more than one version of _Bioconductor_.
+Due to the development cycle, all versions of R will eventually support more than one version of _Bioconductor_.
 To use the latest version of _Bioconductor_ for your version of R, enter

-    if (!requireNamespace("BiocManager", quietly = TRUE))
+    if (!require("BiocManager", quietly = TRUE))
         install.packages("BiocManager")
     BiocManager::install()

 Remember that more recent versions of _Bioconductor_ may be available if your version of R is out-of-date.
+BiocManager will notify you when your version of R is out-of-date.

 For more details on <em>Bioconductor</em> approaches to versioning, see the <a